 A degree in business prepares you to be an effective decision-maker and leader in both the private and public sectors through a strong practical business education coupled with a comprehensive liberal arts education.
 As a business major, you will concentrate in accounting, finance, marketing, or management.
 Our programs strengthen your skills in critical thinking, problem solving, effective communication, flexible managerial perspective, and information technology.
 A capstone internship connects you with companies in New York City to give you hands-on experience.
 Our alumni work in areas such as banking, brokerage firms, corporate financial management, international business, securities market operations, marketing research, advertising, sales, management, and management information systems in both small and large companies.
 Wagner is nationally accredited by the Association of Collegiate Business Schools and Programs and is a member of the Association to Advance Collegiate Schools of Business International (AACSB).Apply Now

-The mission of the Undergraduate Program of Business Administration is to provide an education that develops effective decision-makers and leaders in both the private and public sectors through a strong practical business education as well as a comprehensive liberal arts education.
-The undergraduate programs of Business Administration focus primarily on strengthening students’ critical thinking, problem-solving, effective communication, flexible managerial perspective, and information-technology skill, all of which are highly required of effective leaders in the challenging world of modern business.
+The mission of the Undergraduate Program of Business Administration is to provide an education that develops effective decision-makers and leaders in both the private and public sectors.
+The Undergraduate Business Administration Program focuses on a strong practical business education coupled with a comprehensive liberal arts education.
+Students strengthen critical thinking, problem-solving, effective communication, flexible managerial perspective, and information-technology skill, all of which are highly required of effective leaders in the challenging world of modern business.

 By graduation, a Business major should know or have demonstrated: